pschool-in/curriculum/content/science/air-5.md

 Presence of harmful substances in air have an  adverse effect on living beings and environment.
 This is called air pollution.

 ### Causes:
-  1.Industries
+  1. Industries
-  2.Burning of fossil fuels
+  2. Burning of fossil fuels
-  3.Agricultural activities like use of pesticides 4.Mining
+  3. Agricultural activities like use of pesticides
+  4. Mining
-  5.Use of chemical for cleaning
+  5. Use of chemical for cleaning

 ### Effects:
-  1.Spread of diseases
+  1. Spread of diseases
-  2.Global warming
+  2. Global warming
-  3.Acid rain
+  3. Acid rain
-  4.Depletion of ozone layer
+  4. Depletion of ozone layer
-  5.Adverse effect on marine life
+  5. Adverse effect on marine life
-  6.Adverse effect on wildlife
+  6. Adverse effect on wildlife

 ### Prevention:
-  1.Use public transport
+  1. Use public transport
-  2.Reduce usage of fossil fuels
+  2. Reduce usage of fossil fuels
-  3.Use renewable energy sources
+  3. Use renewable energy sources
-  4.Recycle and reuse
+  4. Recycle and reuse
-  5.Switch off appliances after using them
+  5. Switch off appliances after using them
-  6.Plant more trees
+  6. Plant more trees

 ## Cause or Effect(classify sentence)